Skip to content

 100%

-of participants will be ‘priority’ students from low-income backgrounds
+of participants are female and from low-income backgrounds

 “This is a key project for the association as it strives to offer high-quality initiatives tailored to the needs of young people, during a period of stabilisation after the programme scale-up.
 With the support of Hg, we are proposing specific initiatives that will give young people access to high-potential jobs of the future.”